AVG Technologies: Software

+AVG Secure Browser

+AVG Secure Browser is a web browser that has built-in ad blocker.
+The browser works on Windows, macOS and Android.
+As of 2024 it had approximately 0.02% market share.

 Controversy

 In May 2012, AVG Technologies issued a copyright claim, referred to as a 'takedown request,' for a YouTube video of 1987 pop song "Never Gonna Give You Up", performed by British singer Rick Astley.
-The video, which as of October 2015, has over 150 million views and 300,000 comments, had been uploaded in 2007, and was restored within 24 hours by YouTube.
+The video was restored within 24 hours by YouTube.
 The video's name refers to the internet meme commonly referred to as 'Rickrolling,' where someone pranks others by tricking them into going to the video.

 AVG's browser add-on, AVG Secure Search, has been criticized as being adware, since it is frequently bundled with other software and is often mistakenly installed, and exhibits malware-like behavior.
 AVG Secure Search is also advertised to users of the free versions of AVG products.
-Although the add-on offers legitimate malware-blocking capabilities, the default behavior of changing the internet browser's default search engine, homepage, and new tab page to AVG Secure Search is reminiscent of a potentially unwanted program (PUP), problems uninstalling the add-on have been widely reported, and the add-on could potentially make an internet browser more vulnerable to attacks.
-AVG fixed these problems in its browser extension.
+Although the add-on offers legitimate malware-blocking capabilities, the default behavior of changing the web browser's default search engine, homepage, and new tab page to AVG Secure Search is reminiscent of a potentially unwanted program (PUP), problems uninstalling the add-on have been widely reported, and the add-on could potentially make a web browser more vulnerable to attacks.